 I had the pleasure of photographing Megan & Matthew's Navy wedding in Rotherham.

 The bridal preparations all took place at the beautiful Carlton Park Hotel Rotherham.
-Here I met Megan and the rest of the Bridal party, and began her photography.
-As most of the guests worked in the Navy, they came from far and wide to be at the Wedding.
-They’d all stayed in the hotel the night before and the bride and groom had hired a red double decker bus to take all the guests to the ceremony at Wath Church.
+Here I met Megan and the rest of the Bridal party getting ready for the day ahead.
+As most of the guests were in the Navy they came from far and wide to be at the Wedding.
+They’d all stayed in the hotel the night before and the bride and groom had hired a red double decker bus to take them to the ceremony at Wath Church.

 The ceremony was beautiful, with readings handpicked and read by the couple’s family and friends.
 Matthew waited until the very last second to turn and see Megan walk down the aisle!

 After the ceremony we captured some group images outside the church.
 The group photographs are the only point in the day where I need to make myself heard, and make people listen!
 Getting the ‘Navy boys’ to behave meant being a little more firm than usual, but they all stood nicely and stopped pulling silly faces.